Continental Subdivisions

 Midwestern Europe

-A region known for predominantly French food and wine, a rich Christian history and proud tradition of rebellion against tyranny, and famous cities like Paris and Brussels.
+A region known for its great food and wine, rich Christian history, proud tradition of rebellion against tyranny and famous cities like Paris and Brussels.

 Midcentral Europe